tufanoruk/Enkudo/README.md

 ./validate.sh Enkudo_DSP_Subscription.yaml
 ```

-To generate say go client code for Ekbudo Subscription NBI,
+To generate say go client code for Enkudo Subscription NBI,

 ```bash
 ./gencode.sh Enkudo_DSP_Subscription.yaml go
 ```

 This command creartes a "go_src" directory with client API library in golang.
-There is also a simple go client project (go-enkudo-clinet) which utilizes this openapi-generator generated clinet API library.
+There is also a simple go client project (go-enkudo-client) which utilizes this openapi-generator generated client API library.

 To get the list of languages that openapi-generator generated client API library and server stab